Phoenix Hip Injury Lawyers

 What is a Hip Fracture?

 Hip fractures, which often extend all the way into the pelvis, are an incredibly painful injury that can take months to heal.
 Hip fractures almost always impact the entire pelvic bone.
-Hip fractures damage the ring created by the pelvis, which is meant to protect all of your vital internal organs and reproductive organs, like your stomach, intestines, bladder, etc. When you have a fracture in your hips or pelvis, your body may be exposed to serious damage from leaking blood into your internal organs, serious and permanent nerve damage, and internal injuries to your organs.
+Hip fractures damage the ring created by the pelvis, which is meant to protect all of your vital internal organs and reproductive organs, like your stomach, intestines, bladder, etc. When you have a fracture in your pelvis or hips, your body may be exposed to serious damage from leaking blood into your internal organs, serious and permanent nerve damage, and internal injuries to your organs.

 People who suffer a hip injury often need immediate medical attention in order to ensure that they do not suffer compounding injuries or further pain and permanent damage.
 People who appear to have suffered a hip fracture or a fracture elsewhere in the pelvis should be rushed to an emergency room.